abtraore/nmt-rnn-pytorch-from-scratch/Readme.md

 # Neural Machine Translation Pytorch

 Small project to implement an NMT system from scratch to understand the intuition behind complex systems.
 I utilized a biLSTM and a cross-attention mechanism.
 For training, I employed the teacher forcing method.
+The database used is english to portugues located under `data/por-end/por.txt`.

+## Result

+Here is a result table of a couple sentence.

 | English | Portugues |
 | --- | ----------- |